RadicallyOpen/RadicallyOpen/about.markdown

 #### A new treatment

 RO DBT draws on principles and strategies from third-wave cognitive behavioural therapies, including dialectical behaviour therapy.
-It differs from previous treatments in emphasising the importance of *balance* in emotional control, and recognising that a fundamentally different approach is needed for patients who suffer from an excess of control.
+It differs from previous treatments because it recognises that a fundamentally different approach is needed for patients who suffer from too much control.

 > Some patients lack emotional control and need interventions designed to enhance constraint or inhibitory control; others require interventions designed to relax rigid or inflexible inhibitory control.